ConfluxConflux/ConfluxConflux.github.io/index.md

 "this quote was taken out of context" —[randall munroe](https://xkcd.com/1942/)

-"I've always been struck my jacob's immense winning wit and personal charm" —anonymous
+"I've always been struck by jacob's immense winning wit and personal charm" —anonymous